jnarendran/jnarendran.github.io/_projects/egShells.md

 </div>

 <p align="middle">
   Top row: an EG shell at ambient internal pressure that collapses under the 500 gram mass.
 Bottom row: an EG shell at a negative internal pressure that is able to hold the 500 gram mass.
-The EG shell itself weighs only 36 grams.
+The EG shell itself weighs 36 grams.
 </p>

 <div style="line-height:0;">